TayneB/Yetan-Chatbot-TayneB/Submission/planning/problem.md

 Input: Timeloop
 Output: OH CRAP!
 ITS THE TIME POLICE, HOW MANY TIMES DID YOU RESET!!?!?!?
 4 far too many!, quick George run or they'll tag your time signature

+## t36 - Hot pursuit escape
+Input: George
+Output: Well met, George, I am here to help you decide your destiny within the world of Faerun or beyond.
+Are you familiar with Dungeons and Dragons 5th edition?
+Input: Timeloop
+Output: Greetings traveler, I am Yetan.
+What do you call yourself?
+Input: George
+Output: Well met, George, I am here to help you decide your destiny within the world of Faerun or beyond.
+Are you familiar with Dungeons and Dragons 5th edition?
+Input: Timeloop
+Output: Greetings traveler, I am Yetan.
+What do you call yourself?
+Input: George
+Output: Well met, George, I am here to help you decide your destiny within the world of Faerun or beyond.
+Are you familiar with Dungeons and Dragons 5th edition?
+Input: Timeloop
+Output: Greetings traveler, I am Yetan.
+What do you call yourself?
+Input: George
+Output: Well met, George, I am here to help you decide your destiny within the world of Faerun or beyond.
+Are you familiar with Dungeons and Dragons 5th edition?
+Input: Timeloop
+Output: OH CRAP!
+ITS THE TIME POLICE, HOW MANY TIMES DID YOU RESET!!?!?!?
+4 far too many!, quick George run or they'll tag your time signature
+Input: RUN
+Output: *Phew!* Looks like you got away, well I guess the heat has died down by now and it should be ok to use 'timeloop' to try again now
+Input: timeloop
+Output: Greetings traveler, I am Yetan.
+What do you call yourself?